nutanix-japan/nai-llm/docs/appendix/infra_nkp_hard_way.md

         You can now view resources in the new cluster by using the --kubeconfig flag with kubectl.
         For example: kubectl --kubeconfig="$HOME/nkp/nkpdev.conf" get nodes

-        > Starting kommander installation
-        ✓ Deploying Flux
-        ✓ Deploying Ingress certificate
-        ✓ Creating kommander-overrides ConfigMap
-        ✓ Deploying Git Operator
-        ✓ Creating GitClaim for management GitRepository
-        ✓ Creating GitClaimUser for accessing management GitRepository ✓ Creating HTTP Proxy configuration
-        ✓ Deploying Flux configuration
-        ✓ Deploying Kommander Operator
-        ✓ Creating KommanderCore resource
-        ✓ Cleaning up kommander bootstrap resources
-        ✓ Deploying Substitution variables
-        ✓ Deploying Flux configuration
-        ✓ Deploying Gatekeeper
-        ✓ Deploying Kommander AppManagement
-        ✓ Creating Core AppDeployments
-        ✓ 4 out of 12 core applications have been installed (waiting for dex, dex-k8s-authenticator and 6 more) ✓ 5 out of 12 core applications have been installed (waiting for dex-k8s-authenticator, kommander and 5 more) ✓ 7 out of 12 core applications have been installed (waiting for dex-k8s-authenticator, kommander and 3 more) ✓ 8 out of 12 core applications have been installed (waiting for dex-k8s-authenticator, kommander-ui and 2 more) ✓ 9 out of 12 core applications have been installed (waiting for dex-k8s-authenticator, kommander-ui and 1 more) ✓ 10 out of 12 core applications have been installed (waiting for dex-k8s-authenticator, traefik-forward-auth-mgmt) ✓ 11 out of 12 core applications have been installed (waiting for traefik-forward-auth-mgmt) ✓ Creating cluster-admin credentials

         > Cluster was created successfully!
 Get the dashboard details with:
         > nkp get dashboard --kubeconfig="$HOME/nkp/nkpdev.conf"
         ```